Stuyk/altv-javascript-guide/src/docs/events/good_practice.md

 ❓ WHY ❓

 The reason why we don't do it in the first way is because each time a player is connecting to the server you are initializing multiple instances of that same events.

-Think of it like every time a player enters the server you are incrementing that specific event's amount by 1.
+Think of it like every time a player enters the server the event is being created an additional time.

-If we want a single event to only once.
-We initialize it once.
+If we want a single event to trigger once per user.
+We initialize it once outside of the event.

 ## Turning Off Unused Events